mmistakes/minimal-mistakes/_posts/2023-09-06-load-balancer.md

   }
 }
 ```
+Cool!

-Cool, now we need a special service which will be responsible for applying Round Robin logic to `UrlsRef`-s, so to the `Backends` and `HealthChecks`:
+Now we need a special service which will be responsible for applying Round Robin logic to `UrlsRef`-s, so to the `Backends` and `HealthChecks` which we defined in the `domain` part.
 ```scala
 package com.ghurtchu.loadbalancer.services